Google Drive Basics

 - In undertaking this unit you should have created a folder called Free Learning, which should contain a document called Google Drive Basics.

 - This document should have a title, your name and a list of things you learned in this unit.
-It should also contain a screenshot of the document in its folder.

 - Copy the URL to this document, and submit it as evidence of your learning in this unit: